ts33kr/granite/README.md

 The Granite was engineered for perfectly matching the one-man-show scenario, when one or more programmers have to do the job of an entire team.
-The framework provides a unique way of the client/server site integration that allows for entirely transparent data and event passing.
+The framework provides a unique way of the client/server site integration that allows for entirely transparent data, event and code passing.
 The overall architecture of Granite makes it perfect for engineers.
 Granite makes hard emphasis on the decomposed objective architecture in order to provide enterprise level design and make the factor of